Kakifrucht/HalfminerSystem/README.md

   - Set news and motd message
   - Show a countdown
 - Custom serverlist motd
+  - Sets the playerlimit after threshold to playercount + 1
 - Edit and copy signs /signedit
 - Increase servers votes by restricting /home
   - Wont be restricting for new players